-"I enjoy when they are like, you want to keep the menu why?
-Then I start drawing and they get kind of nervous and kind of skeptical like oh he's damaging the menu and then when the final piece comes out that surprised look or ah or sometimes you know sometimes a look of just, oh man you just wasted a piece of paper."
+"I enjoy when they are like, you want to keep the menu...why?
+Then I start drawing and they get kind of nervous and kind of skeptical like 'oh he's damaging the menu' and then when the final piece comes out that surprised look or sometimes a look of just, 'oh man you just wasted a piece of paper'."

 While the menu art is fun, Dozfy hopes his small works will lead to bigger things.

 "With the menu art, they are all ideas, precursor ideas for like bigger projects, bigger murals.
-Getting a glimpse to what I'm thinking."
+Getting a glimpse into what I'm thinking."

-Even if other project come, don't expect Dozfy to stop doodling on menus anytime soon.
+Even if other projects come his way, don't expect Dozfy to stop doodling on menus anytime soon.